gnello/php-openfire-restapi/README.md

 $api = new \Gnello\OpenFireRestAPI\API();

-// Set the required config parameters
+//Set the required config parameters
 $api->Settings()->setSecret("your_secret");
 $api->Settings()->setHost("your_host");
 $api->Settings()->setServerName("your_servername");